-Data assurance and security from a growing variety of cyber threats is essential in every business increasingly dependent on the digital landscape.
+Data assurance and security from a growing variety of cyber threats are essential in every business increasingly dependent on the digital landscape.

 In five years, with our Accelerated Program, you may obtain a degree in computer sciences and an M.S. in cybersecurity.

-Students with a B.S. in computer sciences, students with the program on criminal justice if they are concentrated in Cyber, and digital forensics, majors in computer science in mathematics, and any students from any major department with a minor degree in cybersecurity or a university internship are free to attend the M.S.
-Cyber Security Privacy School.
+Students with a B.S. in computer sciences, students with a program in criminal justice if they are concentrated in Cyber and digital forensics, majors in computer science in mathematics, and any students from any major department with a minor degree in cybersecurity or a university internship are free to attend the M.S.
+Cybersecurity Privacy School.